Cognitive Behavioral Intervention for Trauma in Schools (CBITS)

 There are pre-implementation materials to measure organizational or provider readiness for Cognitive Behavioral Intervention for Trauma in Schools (CBITS) as listed below:

 There is a readiness measure publicly available for download off of the website.
-They are free to registrants at www.cbitsprogram.org.
+They are available to subscribers at https://traumaawareschools.org/index.php/learn-more-cbits/.

 Formal Support for Implementation